EAHowes/AI_days_hackaton/schedule.md

 Ethan- figure out WatsonX
 -  create a model that predicts line
+-  train a watson NLU model to filter local posts etc.
+-

 everyone:
 - create a bunch of exmaple posts: natural disaster, location. need a photo, a caption.